thisisdevelopment/mightymap/README.md

     WithBlockSize(blockSize int).                 // Set the size of each block in bytes.
     WithNumVersionsToKeep(numVersionsToKeep int). // Set the number of versions to keep per key.
     WithIndexCacheSize(indexCacheSize int64).     // Set the size of the index cache in bytes.
-    WithInMemory(memoryStorage bool).             // Use in-memory storage if true.
+    WithMemoryStorage(memoryStorage bool).        // Use in-memory storage if true.
     WithBlockCacheSize(blockCacheSize int64)      // Set the size of the block cache in bytes.
     WithCompression(compression bool)             // Enable or disable data compression using ZSTD.
 ```